moise-mulungu/mixed-react-projects/src/features/easy-chat/easy-chat-requirements.md

 <!-- a react chat application: https://www.youtube.com/watch?v=jcOKU9f86XE and a socket documentation: https://socket.io/docs/v4/ -->
 <!-- i'll read this freecodecamp article tomorrow: https://www.freecodecamp.org/news/building-a-real-time-chat-app-with-reactjs-and-firebase/ -->
+DM: good.
+Firebase is very useful.
+One of my mentors swears by it.
+DM: that article is HUGE.
+I imagine that the WebSocket "server" will be entirely in firebase.

 Copilot prompt answer: